JohnD-EE/eth-proto/README.md

 - [x] Create a vue.js front end with user authentication via firebase.
 - [x] Install the Truffle eco-system for smart contract development, compiling, deployment to blockchain and migrations to new version of contracts.
 Requires learning time...
 - [x] Install Web3.js in as npm package to interact with Smart Contracts from the front-end
-- [ ] Consider importing some the these useful ethereumjs projects, especially ethereum-tx
+- [ ] Create a 'Systems' page to check system health, load/reset accounts etc.

 ## Build Setup